 The soil reaps many benefits thanks to groundhogs.
 When these mammals dig, they churn up the soil.
 It mixes different kinds of soil together and increases the air content between each grain of dirt.
 That makes it easier for plants to grow and beneficial invertebrates (like worms) to wriggle through.

-Groundhogs eat pest insects and invertebrates that cause problems in gardens: think species like snails and slugs.
+Groundhogs eat pest insects and invertebrates that cause problems in gardens: think of species like snails and slugs.
 They also eat dandelions, which most people consider pesky lawn weeds.

 They’re a great indicator of biodiversity in a temperate ecosystem.
 When groundhogs are present, there are likely other middle-range herbivores and meso-predators nearby.
 Higher biodiversity attracts more bird life, small mammals, and improves the health of plants.